plone/documentation/docs/classic-ui/theming/barceloneta.md

 ## Customize Bootstrap and Barceloneta components

 The base `scss/theme.scss` file provides all imports of the dependent Bootstrap and Barceloneta resources to build the default Classic UI theme.
-As a convenience `bobtemplates.plone` has created three files to customize variables, maps and custom SCSS code.
+As a convenience `bobtemplates.plone` has created three files to customize variables, maps, and custom SCSS code.

 ```text
 scss/_custom.scss